iniakponode/TelmaticApp/README.md

 1. Clone this repository to your local machine.
 2. Open the code in your preferred integrated development environment (IDE).
 3. Ensure you have the necessary dependencies and SDKs installed for mobile app development.
-4. Configure any necessary API keys or settings for external services (if applicable).
-5. Build and run the application on an emulator or a physical device.
+4. Build and run the application on an emulator or a physical device.

 ## How to Run the Code Details